-Engagements in the 2017/18 season include Benjamin’s Royal Opera House debut as Rodolfo in La Boheme, Alfredo La Traviata at the Deutsche Oper and Deutsche Staatsoper Berlin, Rodolfo at the Paris Opera, his House debut in Faust (title role) at the Lyric Opera of Chicago and his House debut as Neomorino L’Elisir d’Amore at the Vienna State Opera.
-He will finish his triumphant season with a return to the Opernhaus Zurich as Alfredo in La Traviata.
+Engagements in the 2017/18 season include Benjamin’s Royal Opera House Covent Garden debut as Rodolfo in La Boheme, his debut as Alfredo La Traviata at the Deutsche Oper and Deutsche Staatsoper Berlin, Rodolfo at the Opéra national de Paris, his North American debut in Faust (title role) at the Lyric Opera of Chicago and his house and role debut as Nemorino L’Elisir d’Amore at the Vienna State Opera.
+He will finish his triumphant season with a return to the Opernhaus Zürich as Alfredo in La Traviata.

 Benjamin Bernheim studied with Gary Magby at the Lausanne Conservatoire, participated in masterclasses with Giacomo Aragall, and attended Carlo Bergonzi’s Accademia Verdiana in Busseto.